TekMonksGitHub/monkshu/README.md

 =============================================================================================
 A complete Javascript based Enterprise Application Server for Mobile apps (iOS and Android), PWA applications, Responsive HTML 5 Web Apps, Electron based native desktop apps and JSON API services.
 Consists of web container (called frontend), JSON API container (called backend), and hybrid iOS and Android app frameworks.

-Monkshu is 100% compliant with [JAMStack](https://jamstack.org) standards for modern web development.
+Monkshu is 100% compliant with [JAMStack](https://en.wikipedia.org/wiki/JAMstack) standards for modern web development.

 Fully independent - Monkshu is built ground up to not require any other dependencies other than base Node.js.
 Includes embedded HTTP servers as well.

-## Monkshu's JAMStack
+## Monkshu's Stack
 * Javascript - Monkshu frontend is simple ES6 JS modules
 * Api - Monkshu Backend is a feature rich and easy to use API framework
 * Markup - Monkshu uses WebComponents and Mustache templates for easy HTML Markup